Yusufarsan/dtw-speech-recognition/README.md

 - 13 Delta (Δ) coefficients
 - 13 Delta-Delta (ΔΔ) coefficients

-### DTW Classification
+### Classification with Multiple Distance Metrics

+The system supports multiple distance metrics:

+1. **Euclidean (DTW)**: Standard DTW with Euclidean distance
-- Computes DTW distance between test sample and all templates
+   - Computes DTW distance between test sample and all training samples
-- Uses Euclidean distance as the local distance metric
    - Selects the vowel class with minimum DTW distance

+2. **Mahalanobis Distance**: Uses mean template and covariance matrix
+   - Accounts for correlations between features
+   - Requires implementation of mean and covariance calculation

+3. **Gaussian Likelihood**: Probabilistic approach using Gaussian distribution
+   - Uses mean and covariance to model each vowel class
+   - Requires implementation of mean and covariance calculation

+4. **Negative Gaussian Log-Likelihood**: Distance-based version of Gaussian likelihood
+   - Lower values indicate better match
+   - Requires implementation of mean and covariance calculation

 ### Open-Set Recognition

-- Calculates a threshold based on median template distances
+- Calculates a threshold based on median intra-class distances
 - Rejects samples with distance > threshold as "unknown"
 - Default threshold: 1.5 × median of intra-class template distances
+- Test files in `open_test/unknown/` directory are expected to be rejected

 ## Acknowledgments